jrochkind/texts/search_compare/article.md

 In summary, the study, largely, did not show significant preferences between products.
 While this could be due to lack of sufficient sample size, there are reasons to think that is a valid result, at least under this experimental design.
 The rest of this section and the subsequent Interpretation section will explain how we arrived at this conclusion and what we think it means.

-For those who would like to check our findings against the data or perform their own analysis on our data, our complete data set has been made available at: http://jhir.library.jhu.edu/handle/1774.2/36246
+Our complete data set from is publically available at: http://jhir.library.jhu.edu/handle/1774.2/36246 .
+Others may want to analyze that data themselves, or check our findings against the actual dataset.

 ### Somewhat Unruly Data Set